Developmental toxicity

 The embryogenesis is the most crucial time for the action of any teratogenic substances to result in birth defects.
 Once fertilization has taken place, the toxicants in the environment can pass through the mother to the developing embryo or fetus across the placental barrier.
 The fetus is at greatest risk during the first 14th to 60th day of the pregnancy when the major organs are being formed.
 However, depending on the type of toxicant and amount of exposure, a fetus can be exposed to toxicants at any time during pregnancy, but have different effects.
 For example, exposure to a particular toxicant at one time in the pregnancy may result in organ damage and at another time in the pregnancy could cause death of the fetus and miscarriage.

 There are a number of chemicals, biological agents (such as bacteria and viruses), and physical agents (such as radiation) used in a variety of workplaces that are known to cause developmental disorders.
 Developmental disorders can include a wide range of physical abnormalities, such as bone or organ deformities, or behavioral and learning problems, such as an intellectual disability.
 Exposures to some chemicals during pregnancy can lead to the development of cancer later in life, called transgenerational carcinogens.
 Exposure to toxicants during the second and third trimesters of a pregnancy can lead to slow fetal growth and result in low birth weight.

 History

+Toxicology research is the study of the adverse effects of chemicals or physical agents on living organisms.
+The scientific study of poisons dates to Ancient Egypt, China, and Greece.
+Ebers Papyrus from 1500 BCE contains information on many poisons including hemlock.
+Shen Hung (2605 BCE, China) tested hundreds of herbs and wrote the first Pharmacopoeia.
+Orfila, a 19th-century Spanish physician and scientist, is a founder of modern toxicology that autopsied poison victims to evaluate target organ specific effects (liver, kidney, GI track, brain, etc.).

-Researchers have been able to ascertain toxicity associated with abnormal development with new breakthrough in developmental biology.
-This type of specific research is called Developmental and Reproductive Toxicology (DART).
-Recognition of the developmental toxic effects of various molecules is recent development.
+Researchers have been able to ascertain toxicity associated with abnormal development with new breakthrough in developmental biology.Recognition of the developmental toxic effects of various molecules is a recent development.
+Unfortunately, the damage caused by these toxicants can be very subtle, and even when identified it can be difficult to persuade lawmakers to enact change.

 Terato means monster in Greek.
 Until the 18th century, the preformism theory was accepted by which abnormal growth was considered as deformations.
 The 19th century saw developmental in descriptive embryology where abnormalities were now considered as malformations or errors during a developmental process giving rise to the concept of teratogenesis.
 By the 20th century, the concept of epigenesis the interaction between a genetic program and environment was established and in the second half of the 20th century researchers had evidence that environmental factors can cause malformations and even trans-generational effects.